xrlin/AsciiArt/README.md

 # Print the ascii text to a file.
 ./ascii_converter.exe -image-path="./test.png" > test.txt
 ```
-If you want to out an image file, just add the image-out and iamge-out-path options.
+If you want to output an image file, just add the image-out and iamge-out-path options.
 ```shell
 # this will create an image  with ascii strings.
 ./ascii_converter.exe -image-url="https://b-ssl.duitang.com/uploads/item/201406/28/20140628084407_WkunE.thumb.700_0.jpeg" -image-out-path="test.png" -image-out=true